ScQ-Cloud/pyquafu/README.md

 # PyQuafu

 Python toolkit for submitting quantum circuits on the superconducting quantum computing cloud [Quafu](http://quafu.baqis.ac.cn/).

 ## Introduction

 PyQuafu is developed for the users of [Quafu](http://quafu.baqis.ac.cn/) to construct, compile and execute quantum circuits on real quantum devices.
 One can use PyQuafu to interact with different quantum backends provides by the experimental group of [Quafu](http://quafu.baqis.ac.cn/).

 ## Installation

 You can directly install via PyPI,

 ```
 pip install pyquafu
 ```

 or build from source

 ```
 pip install -r requirements.txt
 python setup.py install
 ```

+Note that pygraphviz requires graphviz being installed on your system.
+Refer to [pygraphviz documentation](https://pygraphviz.github.io/documentation/stable/install.html) for detailed installation steps.

 ## GPU support
 To install PyQuafu with GPU-based circuit simulator, you need build from the source and make sure that [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) is installed.
 You can run